duffney/secure-supply-chain-on-aks/docs/workshop.md

 | Azure account        | [Get a free Azure account](https://azure.microsoft.com/free) |
 | Visual Studio Code   | [Install VS Code](https://code.visualstudio.com/download) |

+In order to begin this workshop, you'll need to setup the Azure environment and deploy Gatekeeper and Ratify to your AKS cluster.

+Follow the [setup](setup.md) instructions to deploy and configure the infrastructure.

 ---

-## Set up your environment

-In order to complete this workshop, you'll need to set up your environment.
-This includes cloning the workshop repository, building the Azure Voting App container images, and deploying the Azure resources with Terraform.

-### Start the dev container
+## Start the dev container

-The provided repository includes a dev container that installs all the necessary tools required for the workshop.
-A dev container is essentially a Docker container that comes preloaded with all the tools you need to successfully participate in the workshop.
+A local development environment is provided for this workshop using a dev container.
+It includes all the tools you need to successfully participate in the workshop.

-Clone the workshop repository and open the repository in VS Code.
+Run the following command to clone the repository.

 ```bash
 git clone https://github.com/duffney/secure-supply-chain-on-aks.git